Hospital pass

-"Hospital pass" is a term used in various football codes, including Australian rules football, American football, rugby league, and rugby union, to describe a pass that subjects the recipient to heavy contact, usually unavoidable, from an opposing player — the expression implying that the recipient of the pass could end up in hospital.
+"Hospital pass" or "Hospital ball" is a term used in various football codes, including Australian rules football, American football, rugby league, and rugby union, to describe a pass that subjects the recipient to heavy contact, usually unavoidable, from an opposing player — the expression implying that the recipient of the pass could end up in hospital.
 The term has also been applied to similar passes between teammates in other sports including ice hockey, lacrosse, and ultimate.
 However, in ice hockey, a play leading to a hospital pass is typically described as a suicide pass.

 The phrase hospital pass is now used metaphorically outside of sports.

 Rugby league and rugby union

 A hospital pass is usually made in an attempt to avoid being tackled.
 The pass is often made under pressure and without considering the situation of the receiver, who is often stationary and thus presents an easy target.
 Alternatively, the passer is under little pressure but misreads the play and passes to a player who is already heavily marked and has little time to avoid contact.